parkerbailey/100DaysOfCode/r1-log.md

 **Today's Progress:** Added more functionality to the backup script.
 It can now determine if it is running internally on the server or externally on a client machine.
 It can also verify if the server is up.

 **Thoughts:** Bash is a really neat scripting language, though somewhat unorthodox in terms of conditional statements and such.
 I enjoy it's immediate usefulness and functionality.

+### R1D7
+**Today's Progress:** Attempted to get some files backup up to the RAID from my Windows machine.
+So far it has been excruciatingly slow so I've speant today debugging that and trying to find the bottleneck in my network.

+**Thoughts:** There really should be a tool for searching and identifying network file transfer bottlenecks.
+Maybe there is.
+If so I am either unaware or unable to afford it.